 Much like the proposed postmen cameras, this will protect their claims as workers as well as act as a deterrent for illegal parkers.
 Not only that, but with physical attacks on traffic wardens up by 400% since 2011, the need for protection (and evidence) has become increasingly apparent.

 The burly men that decide who’s getting into their establishment that night are often considered the hardest people to get past.
-But will alcohol-fueled groups increasingly attacking club bouncers and doormen, it’s starting to seem likely that they’ll be employing the use of cameras soon enough.
+But will alcohol-fuelled groups increasingly attacking club bouncers and doormen, it’s starting to seem likely that they’ll be employing the use of cameras soon enough.
 Some areas, such as Chelmsford in Essex and the city of Wolverhampton, the bouncers have already started to use body worn cameras.

 They are designed to record audio and video and assist in identifying those involved in mass brawls and individual attacks on bouncers or fellow nightclub-goers.
 The bouncers in Wolverhampton have CCTV signs up to make revellers aware of their cameras and have seen an 80% fall in crime.

 While employing the use of hidden cameras may be the perfect solution to some of the difficulties faced in certain industries, it could definitely help make life easier for the workers.
 The Royal Mail’s postal workers are trialling this in the hope that it proves they’ve been doing their jobs properly, and it’s interesting to consider who else would benefit.
 As long as workers adhere to the correct spy equipment rules, it could become a more common fixture in our workers’ inventories.